DavesCodeMusings/thimble/README.md

 app = Thimble(default_content_type='application/json')
 ```

+See [the wiki](https://github.com/DavesCodeMusings/thimble/wiki) for more examples in a step by step tutorial format.

 ## What pitfalls do I need to be aware of?
 Using the example main.py assumes that networking is already configured by a boot.py that you supply.
 Thimble won't work without it.
 If you need help with wifi connections, see my example under [lolin32oled](https://github.com/DavesCodeMusings/esp/tree/main/lolin32oled)